mattermost/mattermost-developer-documentation/site/content/blog/2021-04-23-optimizing-go-compiler-2.md

 v255 (91) = MOVBstore <mem> [7] v248 v180 v243
 ```

-See that the values defined in the second, third and fourth lines are used in the three last lines.
-Let's rewrite the block, simply replacing the values where they are used:
+See that the values defined in the second, third, and fourth lines are used in the three last lines.
+Let's rewrite the block, simply replacing the values where they're used:

 ```
 v171 (+84) = MOVBstore <mem> v248 v34 v1